patrickfav/bankathon16-inso/README.md

 ## Use Cases

+This is basically a specialized payment and send money app with added functionality to provide this service to a minor with the parents supervision.

 ### Adding children
 An envisioned app for the parents contains an administrative UI where a child can be registrated.
 To do this the the parents mobile phone communicates through NFC with the child's app, automatically